On the algebraic and topological structure of the set of Tur\'an densities: Notation

 \section{Notation}

 We introduce some notation needed in the sequel.

-An $r$-multiset $D$ is an unordered collection of $r$ elements $x_1, \ldots , x_r$ with repetitions allowed.
+An \textit{$r$-multiset} $D$ is an unordered collection of $r$ elements $x_1, \ldots , x_r$ with repetitions allowed.
 The multiplicity $D(x)$ of $x$ in $D$ is the number of times that $x$ appears in $D$.

-A pair $G = (V, E)$ with $E \subseteq V^{(r)}$ is called an $r$-multigraph. $V$ is the set of \textit{vertices} and $E$ the set of \textit{edges}.
+A pair $G = (V, E)$ with $E \subseteq V^{(r)}$ is called an \textit{$r$-multigraph}. $V$ is the set of \textit{vertices} and $E$ the set of \textit{edges}.
 Note that every edge is an $r$-multiset.
+Furthermore, note that our definition is different from the usual definition of a multigraph where the same edge may appear multiple times in $E$.
 If all edges in $E$ are proper sets, then $G$ is called a (simple) $r$-graph.
 We let $v(G) := |V(G)|$ be the number of vertices and $e(G) := |E(G)|$ be the number of edges.
 The \textit{density} of an $r$-graph $G$ is

 We do not define the density of an $r$-multigraph.

 We allow graphs without edges, and we also consider $\emptyset$ to be an $r$-graph without vertices.
 We call $\emptyset$ \textit{the empty graph}.

 If $G$ and $H$ are $r$-graphs, we say $H$ is a \textit{subgraph} of $G$ if $V(H) \subseteq V(G)$ and $E(H) \subseteq E(G)$. $H$ is \textit{induced} if it has the edge set $\{X \in E(G) : X \subseteq V(H)\}$.